White Fingers Eggplant

 Visually stunning and delicious, this variety produces clusters of creamy white fruit that can be harvested at 4" or longer; compact habit, perfect for containers or gardens; sweet and tender, great in stews, fried, stuffed and grilled

-White Fingers Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+White Fingers Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small clusters of white oblong eggplants (which are technically 'berries') with creamy white flesh which can be harvested at any point.
 The eggplants have a sweet taste and a firm texture.

 The eggplants are most often used in the following ways: